 Beautiful bell peppers are high in the antioxidant Vitamin C, which can help with neurotransmitter function and improve cognition.
 Vitamin C therapies have been shown to improve mood and reduce distress.

 A wealth of research points to the important link between the gut and the brain.
 About 95% of serotonin is produced in the digestive tract, and that means making gut health a priority will help to improve our mood.
-Scientists are also investigating the connections between gut bacteria and mood/conginition.
+Scientists are also investigating the connections between gut bacteria and mood/cognition.
 A few meta-analyses concluded that probiotics can help alleviate depression.
+Learn more about the gut microbiome here.

 Fermented foods, from kombucha to sauerkraut to dairy-free yogurt, are a fantastic source of probiotics.
 It’s easy to make them at home and they’re one of our go-to mood boosting foods, and they’re also great for supporting immunity.